-Darra Goldstein is the Willcox B. and Harriet M. Adsit Professor of Russian, Emerita at Williams College.
+Darra Goldstein is the Willcox B. and Harriet M. Adsit Professor of Russian at Williams College.
 She is also the Founding Editor of Gastronomica: The Journal of Food and Culture, named the 2012 Publication of the Year by the James Beard Foundation.

-She is currently the series editor of California Studies in Food and Culture (University of California Press), a book series that seeks to broaden the audience for serious scholarship in food studies.
-In 2013 she was named Distinguished Fellow in Food Studies at the Jackman Humanities Institute, University of Toronto, and in 2016 was the Macgeorge Fellow in Food Studies at the University of Melbourne.
-Under Goldstein’s editorship the 1000-page Oxford Companion to Sugar and Sweets appeared in 2015, as did her most recent cookbook, Fire and Ice: Classic Nordic Cooking.
-Both books were nominated for James Beard and IACP awards.
-She is currently working on a new Russian cookbook, to be published by Ten Speed Press in 2019.
+She is currently Food Editor of Russian Life magazine and the series editor of California Studies in Food and Culture (University of California Press), a book series that seeks to broaden the audience for serious scholarship in food studies.
+In 2013 she was named Distinguished Fellow in Food Studies at the Jackman Humanities Institute, University of Toronto.
+Goldstein’s latest projects include editorship of the 1000-page Oxford Companion to Sugar and Sweets, forthcoming in April 2015, and a new cookbook, Fire and Ice: Classic Nordic Cooking, to be published by Ten Speed Press in October 2015.

 Russ Parsons is the former food editor and columnist of the Los Angeles Times.
 He has been writing about food for 30 years, including 25 years at The L.A.
 Times.
 He is the author of the cookbooks How to Read a French Fry, a finalist for two IACP Julia Child cookbook awards, and How to Pick a Peach, named one of the 100 best books of the year by both Publisher’s Weekly and Amazon.